 9 Because of his strength I will wait upon you, for God is my defense.

-10 The God of my mercy will succor me.
+10 As for my God, his mercy shall go before me.
 God will let me see my desire upon my enemies.

 11 Do not slay them, lest my people forget.
 Scatter them by your power and bring them down, O Lord our shield.